bespoke-silicon-group/bsg_replicant/README.md

 - `build`: Vivado scripts for building FPGA Design Checkpoint Files to upload to AWS-F1
 - `hardware`: HDL sources, ROM scripts, and package files
 - `libraries`: C/C++ driver and CUDA-lite Runtime library sources
-- `regression`: Regression tests for cosimuation and AWS F1 Execution
+- `regression`: C/C++ Regression tests for co-simuation and AWS F1 Execution
-- `testbenches`: Testbench files for RTL and C/C++ Co-Simulation
+- `testbenches`: Testbench makefiles for C/C++ Co-Simulation
 - `scripts`: Scripts used to upload Amazon FPGA images (AFIs) and configure Amazon Machine Images (AMIs).

 This repository contains the following files:

 - `Makefile`: Contains targets for Co-Simulation, Bitstream Generation, F1 Regression
-- `Makefile.machine.include`: Defines the Manycore configuration for cosimulation and bitstream compilation
+- `Makefile.machine.include`: Defines the Manycore configuration for co-simulation and bitstream compilation
 - `README.md`: This file
 - `cadenv.mk`: A makefile fragment for deducing the CAD tool environment
 - `environment.mk`: A makefile fragment for deducing the build environment.